tcarlsen/atom-csslint/README.md

 If you like you can even set it to validate while typing in the package settings.

+A global [.csslintrc](https://github.com/ebednarz/csslintrc/blob/master/.csslintrc) config file can be placed in your home folder and used in any project.
+However you can specify a project .csslintrc config file (found in root folder of project) that takes precedence over the global file.

 ## Features

  * Validate on keymap (`ctrl-alt-l`)